genepattern/tfsites.loadGenome/docs/v1/index.md

 ## Introduction

-`loadGenome` converts a genome file given by the user into binary form (i.e. a pickled file).
+`LoadGenome` converts a genome file given by the user into binary form (i.e. a pickled file).
 This pickled file can be used for other methods in `tfsites` that involve genome analysis.

 ## Methodology